 - 1 - Bottom 20%

-Each of the factors are scored individually so you can have a customer with a Recency of 5, Monetary of 5, but yet a Frequency of 1.
-They probably just ordered (Recency), spent a lot on their first order (Monetary), and that’s their only order (Frequency).
+Each of the components are scored individually so you can have a customer with a Recency of 5, Monetary of 5, but yet a Frequency of 1.
+They probably just ordered (Recency), spent a lot on their first order (Monetary), and that's their only order (Frequency).

 Interesting how RFM can create a story so easily for a customer right?